uncommonhacks/browser-extension-guide/anatomy_of_an_extension.md

-# Anatomy of an extension {#anatomy-of-an-extension4}
+# Browser Extension Architecture {#anatomy-of-an-extension4}

 An extension consists of a collection of files, packaged for distribution and installation.
-We’ve made an [example extension](https://github.com/uncommonhacks/webextension-starter) that you can start with that implements these pieces and documents the code, but here’s an explanation in text:
+We’ve made an [example extension](https://github.com/uncommonhacks/webextension-starter) that you can start with that implements these pieces and documents the code, but here’s an explanation in text:[Anatomy of an extension](/anatomy_of_an_extension.md)

 ## manifest.json {#manifest-json}